idontknoooo/back-end/running-info-analysis-service/README.md

 java -jar *.jar
 ```
 # Problem
-My program can only clean installed by mvn, but cannot connect to mysql
+*Solved* My program can only clean installed by mvn, but cannot connect to mysql
+  I updated 'resource' folder
+*New* Post method doesn't work.